Marlik

 Golden Cup depicting Griffin-like figures and winged bulls.
 Excavated at Marlik, Gilan, Iran.
 First half of first millennium BC.

 Golden necklace of three Swastikas found in Marlik, dates back to first millennium B.C.

 Marlik is an ancient site near Roudbar in Gilan, in northern Iran.
 Marlik, also known as Cheragh-Ali Tepe is located in the valley of Gohar Rud (gem river), a tributary of Sepid Rud in Gilan Province in Northern Iran, Marlik.
-Marlik is the site of a royal cemetery, and artifacts found at this site date back to 3,000 years ago.
+Marlik is the site of a royal cemetery containing 53 graves, and artifacts found at this site date back to primarily to the Iron Age.
 Some of the artifacts contain amazing workmanship with gold.

 Marlik is named after the Amard people.

 Marlik Cup

 Marlik Cup is a cup of pure gold and is 18 cm high.
 The height of the prominent designs of the cup reaches 2 cm.

 Pattern of the Marlik Cup on the five hundred rial banknotes of the Pahlavi era.